netscaler/netscaler-terraform-modules/aws/cluster/serial_add/README.md

 ## Assumptions
 1. The automation handles only 1 cluster for now
 2. All added nodes will go to `state=ACTIVE` by default
-3. Adding of nodes will take place **serially**
+3. Addition of nodes will take place **serially**

 ## What does the Solution do -
 There are two components involved.
-- Terraform Tool - which creates the *infrastructure* such as VPC, subnets, required number of CitrixADCs (nodes)
+- `Terraform` Tool - which creates the *infrastructure* such as VPC, subnets, required number of CitrixADCs (nodes)
-- cluster.py script which helps in managing (add/update/delete) the cluster nodes
+- `cluster.py` script which helps in managing (add/update/delete) the cluster nodes
+- `getCCOId.py` script gets the latest Cluster Coordinator Node ID.
+It also gets the current number of nodes present in the cluster.
+> The output of `getCCOId.py` script will be the input for any `day2+` related changes to the cluster.

 ### Role of Terraform tool
 - Creates a VPC - `Terraform VPC`